chyavanphadke/Physical-Design_using_OpenLANE_and_Sky130/README.md

 ## LAB Day 3
 #### What is Slack
--   It is difference between the desired arrival times and the actual arrival time for a signal.
+-   It is the difference between the desired arrival times and the actual arrival time for a signal.
 -   Slack time determines [for a timing path], if the design is working at the desired frequency.
 -   Positive Slack indicates that the design is meeting the timing and still it can be improved.
 -   Zero slack means that the design is critically working at the desired frequency.
--   Negative slack means , design has not achieved the specified timings at the specified frequency.
+-   Negative slack means, the design has not achieved the specified timings at the specified frequency.
 -   Slack has to be positive always and negative slack indicates a violation in timing.

 Positive slack is required for the design to work properly.
-Here in taken example we have a slack of 1.27.
+Here is taken example, we have a slack of 1.27.
 So slack requirements are fulfilled.

 ### IC Planning
- IC Plannning or also called as Chip planning is the crutual step in Physical design flow.
-The important aspects like the area of the core, utilisation factor, Powe planning and cell placement are taken care in this stage.
+ IC Planning or also called Chip planning is the crucial step in Physical design flow.
+The important aspects like the area of the core, utilization factor, Powe planning, and cell placement are taken care of in this stage.

-### Height and width of core
+### Height and width of the core
--   Core is the section of chip where the fundamental logic is placed
+-   Core is the section of the chip where the fundamental logic is placed
--   Die consists of core and it is a ssemiconductor material on which the circuit is fabricated.
+-   Die consists of a core and it is a semiconductor material on which the circuit is fabricated.
--   Utilisation factor is the ratio of Area occupied by netlist and the Total Area of core.
-The 100% utilisation refers to Utilisation factor being 1.
-However, in the practical scenarios only 50-60% utilisation is considered in order to provide place for other routing and filler cells etc.
+-   Utilisation factor is the ratio of Area occupied by netlist and the Total Area of the core.
+The 100% utilization refers to the Utilisation factor being 1.
+However, in the practical scenarios, only 50-60% utilization is considered to provide a place for other routing and filler cells, etc.
--   Aspect Ratio is the ratio o the heught and width of the core.
+-   Aspect Ratio is the ratio o the height and width of the core.
 The Aspect ratio of 1 refers to a square chip.

 ### Pre-placed Cells
 -   Pre-placed cells are those which are implemented once and instantiated many times.
 The arrangement of these IPs in the chip is referred to as Floorplanning.
--   These IPs/blocks have user defined locations and hence are placed in chip before the automated placement and routing.
+-   These IPs/blocks have user-defined locations and hence are placed in the chip before the automated placement and routing.

 ### Decoupling Capacitors
--   Large complex circuits will have high amount of switching current.
+-   Large complex circuits will have a high amount of switching current.
 -   Noise mArgin specs define the logic'0' and logic '1' valid voltages and undefined regions.
--   The high switching current demand can be solved by addition of decoupling capacitors in parallel with the circuit.
+-   The high switching current demand can be solved by the addition of decoupling capacitors in parallel with the circuit.

 ### Power Planning
 -   The power planning should be done in a way that the driver and load be close to each other in the 'L' sense.
--   The improper power planning i.e., single power and Ground lines can lead to 'Ground bounce' and 'Voltage Drrop'.
+-   The improper power planning i.e., single power and Ground lines can lead to 'Ground bounce' and 'Voltage Drop'.
 -   So the plan should have multiple 'VDD', 'VSS' lines running through the circuit.

 ### Pin Placement
--   The conectivity of the chip to the outside world.
+-   The connectivity of the chip to the outside world.
 -   The placement of the pins is dependent on the position (near/far) but not on the ordering.
--   The clock ports are found to be bigger than the general data ports in order to necessitate for less resistance.
+-   The clock ports are found to be bigger than the general data ports to necessitate less resistance.
 -
 ### Placement and Routing
 -   Bind the netlist with the physical cells i.e., library cells
 -   Placement of the logic
--   optimise the placement by inserting repeater
+- optimize the placement by inserting a repeater

 #### Placement is run using the following command
 The command to invoke the picorv32 design in the QFLOW manager is